pmahnke/mahnke-cocktails/recipe_processed/mojito.md

 stars: 4
 base_spirits: "Light Rum "
 youtube: "KMypSCazyRw"
+description: "A classic and refreshing Cuban highball, celebrated for its vibrant mix of white rum, fresh mint, lime, sugar, and soda water."
 excerpt: |
   The Mojito might be the perfect cocktail.
 With mint, simple syrup and white rum, the classic Mojito is easy to make and always refreshing.
 ---